Yulihan Luna

 Yulihan Alejandra Luna Ávila (born 21 February 1994) is a Mexican professional boxer.
-She is a two-weight world champion, having held the WBC female bantamweight title since 2020 and the IBF female junior featherweight title from 2014 to 2016.
+She is a two-weight world champion, having held the WBC female bantamweight title and the IBF female junior featherweight title.

 Professional career

 Luna made her professional debut on 28 October 2011, scoring a four-round unanimous decision (UD) victory against Sandra Paulido at the Gimnasio Hermanos Rojas in Gómez Palacio, Mexico.
 She suffered the first defeat of her career in her next fight, losing by UD over four rounds against Araceli Palacios in May 2012.

 After a nine-fight winning streak, she challenged Jéssica Gónzalez for the WBC female interim bantamweight title on 28 June 2014, at the Centro de Espectaculos in Epazoyucan, Mexico.
 Luna suffered her second defeat, losing by ten-round UD.

 Following a UD victory against Samantha Estrada in August, Luna faced former WBA female interim super flyweight champion Carolina Marcela Gutiérrez for the vacant IBF female junior featherweight title on 15 November at the Quorum Hotel in Córdoba, Argentina.
 All three judges scored the bout 99–91 in favour of Luna, awarding her the IBF title via UD.
 In her next fight she faced IFBA junior featherweight champion Maureen Shea on 29 August 2015, at The Forum in Inglewood, California.
 Luna used her height advantage and elected to fight at a distance, using movement and picking her moments to engage while Shea was the aggressor, pressing the action to fight on the inside.
 After the ten rounds were complete, one judge scored the bout 97–93 in favour of Luna, the second judge scored it 98–92 to Shea, while the third scored it even at 95–95 to see both boxers retain their titles through a split draw.